catboost/catboost/catboost/docs/en/concepts/development-and-contributions.md

 - CLI

   1. Install [testpath](https://pypi.org/project/testpath/), [pytest](https://pytest.org/), [pandas](https://pypi.org/project/pandas/) and [catboost](https://pypi.org/project/catboost/) (used for reading column description files using `catboost.utils.read_cd`) packages for the python interpreter you intend to use.
-    Optionally install [pytest-xdist](https://pytest-xdist.readthedocs.io/en/stable/) to run tests in parallel (it will be faster).
+    Optionally install [pytest-xdist](https://pytest-xdist.readthedocs.io/en/stable/) and [pytest-randomly](https://github.com/pytest-dev/pytest-randomly) to run tests in parallel (it will be faster).
   1. [Build](build-from-source#build-cmake) the CLI binary (target `catboost` for Ninja or another build tool) and a supplementary tool that is used to compare results generated as tests output with the canonical ones (target `limited_precision_dsv_diff` for Ninja or another build tool).
   1. Set the following environment variables:
       - `CMAKE_SOURCE_DIR` to the root of the local copy of the {{ product }} repository.